WELCOME NEW STUDENTS!

 Student Email and Wireless Internet Access

-To set up your UBC Wireless Internet Access go to: it.ubc.ca/services/email-voice-internet/setup-secure-wireless-access-ubcsecure
+To set up your UBC Wireless Internet Access: it.ubc.ca/services/email-voice-internet/setup-secure-wireless-access-ubcsecure

 E-mail and the SCARP website are central parts of the school's communications system.
 You will receive SCARP emails regularly once you are signed up on the SCARP list-serve.
 New students can receive instructions on how to set up an e-mail account and SCARP listserve during orientation week.
 In addition to electronic info, there are bulletin boards outside the SCARP office in Lasserre and thoughout West Mall Annex (WMAX).
-Job postings are located on the bulletin board outside the Photocopy room (LASR 423), and circulated to the listserve.
+Job postings are circulated to the listserve.

-Student e-mail addresses will be added to the School's listserv.
-You will need to sign up for the other lists.
+Student e-mail addresses will be added to the School's listservs automatically.
 Students are advised to check their e-mail daily, otherwise important notices could be missed.
-There are five SCARP lists:

 - SCARP-SCHOOL - office list with prefix SCHL (general emails go out to staff, faculty and students).